What is a Deferred Annuity

 How to Think About Liquidity in a Deferred Annuity

-A deferred annuity can fit a variety of retirement situations, but it tends to be most useful when you have a clear timeline and a clear objective.
-Many pre-retirees consider deferred annuities when they want to grow savings securely before taking income.
-This can be especially relevant if they are within a defined window—such as five to ten years from retirement—where protecting principal becomes more important than maximizing upside.
+A deferred annuity can fit a variety of retirement situations, but it tends to be most useful when there is a clear timeline and a clear objective for the money being committed.
+Many pre-retirees consider deferred annuities when they want to grow savings securely before taking income — particularly when they are within a defined accumulation window of five to ten years from retirement where protecting principal becomes more important than maximizing growth potential.
+In this context, the deferred annuity provides structure and predictability during the critical years when a market shock could most significantly damage the retirement date or the income plan.

-Deferred annuities are also commonly considered by people who want to create guaranteed lifetime income later.
-If you expect to retire at 62 but want more stable income at 70, a deferred approach can help coordinate that timeline.
-Similarly, if you want to supplement or delay Social Security benefits, a deferred annuity can be structured so that a separate income stream starts when Social Security is delayed, creating a more stable overall plan.
+Deferred annuities are also commonly used by people who want to create guaranteed lifetime income beginning at a specific future date.
+If you plan to retire at 62 but want a more stable, larger income stream starting at 70, a deferred approach can help bridge that gap — building a dedicated income engine that activates at precisely the age when you need it.
+Similarly, if you want to supplement or delay Social Security benefits, a deferred annuity can be structured so that a separate income stream begins during the years when Social Security has been delayed, creating a more stable overall cash flow plan across the full retirement period.
+Our resource comparing immediate versus deferred annuities explains how income timing affects payout amounts and planning flexibility across both structures.

 How Deferred Annuities Support Income Planning Later

 One of the most important reasons people evaluate deferred annuities is the ability to create future income on purpose rather than by assumption.
-Many retirement plans assume that market-based portfolios will reliably produce income.
-Sometimes they do.
-Other times, volatility can disrupt those assumptions.
-A deferred annuity can be used as a stabilizer: money grows in a structured way, and then income can be turned on when needed.
+Many retirement income plans implicitly assume that market-based portfolios will reliably produce the income needed to sustain spending across a 20- to 30-year retirement.
+Sometimes those assumptions hold.
+Other times, market volatility, sequence-of-returns timing, or longevity beyond the planning horizon can disrupt those assumptions in ways that are difficult to recover from.
+A deferred annuity can function as a stabilizer within the overall plan — money growing in a structured, contractually defined way, with the ability to convert to income when the plan requires it rather than when the market happens to cooperate.

-How to Use a Deferred Annuity in a Balanced Retirement Strategy
+How to Position a Deferred Annuity in a Balanced Retirement Strategy

-A deferred annuity can be positioned as one part of a balanced plan.
-Many households separate retirement assets into roles: a stable bucket, a growth bucket, and a liquidity bucket.
-The stable bucket is designed to reduce anxiety and support predictable spending.
-The growth bucket is designed to keep pace with inflation and support long-term objectives.
-The liquidity bucket is designed to handle surprises so the rest of the plan can stay on track.
-A deferred annuity often fits into the stable bucket, especially when the plan calls for future income that is less dependent on markets.
+A deferred annuity functions best as one purposefully positioned component of a broader retirement plan rather than as the entirety of the plan.
+Many households organize retirement assets into functional roles: a stable component designed to reduce financial anxiety and support predictable spending, a growth component designed to keep pace with inflation and support longer-term objectives, and a liquidity component designed to handle unexpected expenses so the rest of the plan can remain undisturbed.
+A deferred annuity most naturally fits the stable component, particularly when the plan calls for future income that is less dependent on ongoing market performance.

-When you build a plan this way, the deferred annuity’s job is not to do everything.
-It is to do one job very well: create stable value and/or future income so the plan is not forced to rely on perfect market timing.
-This approach can help reduce the temptation to make emotional investment decisions during volatile markets because part of the plan is already designed to be stable.
+When each account has a clearly defined role in this way, the deferred annuity’s job is not to do everything — it is to do one job very well: create stable, structured value and future income so the overall plan is not forced to rely on perfect investment timing or uninterrupted market growth.
+This approach can also reduce the temptation to make reactive investment decisions during volatile market periods, because part of the plan is already designed to be stable regardless of what the market does on any given day or year.
+The exact structure depends on your goals, your income timeline, your liquidity requirements, and what combination of certainty and flexibility best matches the way you actually intend to live in retirement.

 Talk With an Advisor Today